 The forward-looking statements contained in this prospectus and the documents incorporated by reference herein reflect our beliefs, assumptions and expectations of our future performance, taking into account all information currently available to us.
 Forward-looking statements are not predictions of future events.
 These beliefs, assumptions and expectations are subject to risks and uncertainties and can change as a result of many possible events or factors, not all of which are known to us.
-Some of these factors are included in our Annual Report on Form 10-K for the year ended December 31, 2015 and in subsequent period reports that we file with the SEC, each of which is incorporated by reference into this prospectus.
+Some of these factors are included in our Annual Report on Form 10-K for the year ended December 31, 2014 and in subsequent period reports that we file with the SEC, each of which is incorporated by reference into this prospectus.
 If a change occurs, our business, financial condition, liquidity and results of operations may vary materially from those expressed in our forward-looking statements.
 Any forward-looking statement speaks only as of the date on which it is made.
 New risks and uncertainties arise over time, and it is not possible for us to predict those events or how they may affect us.
-Such new risks and uncertainties may be included in the documents that we file pursuant to Section 13(a), 13(c), 14 or 15(d) of the Exchange Act after the date of this prospectus.
+Such new risks and uncertainties may be included in the documents that we file pursuant to Section 13(a), 13(c), 14 or 15(d) of the Exchange Act after the date of this prospectus and before the termination of the offerings of the securities offered by this prospectus which will be considered to be incorporated by reference into this prospectus.
 Except as required by law, we are not obligated to, and do not intend to, update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.
 You should carefully consider these risks before you make an investment decision with respect to our securities.

-For more information regarding risks that may cause our actual results to differ materially from any forward-looking statements, see "Risk Factors" in our Annual Report on Form 10- K for the year ended December 31, 2015 and in the other documents that we file pursuant to Section 13(a), 13(c), 14 or 15(d) of the Exchange Act after the date of this prospectus, which will be considered to be incorporated by reference into this prospectus.
+For more information regarding risks that may cause our actual results to differ materially from any forward-looking statements, see "Risk Factors" in our Annual Report on Form 10- K for the year ended December 31, 2014 and in the other documents that we file pursuant to Section 13(a), 13(c), 14 or 15(d) of the Exchange Act after the date of this prospectus, which will be considered to be incorporated by reference into this prospectus.